-6. US AgBank objects to the Motion for two reasons.
+9. Aviva objects to the Motion for two reasons.
 First, with regard to claims based on derivatives or guarantees, the Motion seeks to shift the burden of proof and the burden of production in a manner that is impermissible under the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules") and related case law.
-Second, the Motion imposes an undue hardship on creditors that have already filed proofs of claim, by requiring such creditors to expend additional resources to file amended claims and meet additional procedural requirements.
+Second, the Motion imposes an undue hardship on creditors that have already filed proofs of claim, by requiring such creditors to expend additional resources to file amended claims and meet additional procedural requirements - all to the significant advantage of the Debtors, if they were to subsequently object to such claims.